lyteword/chspurgeon-tod/volume-1/psalm-24.md

 The persons having charge of the gates on this high occasion ask—

-## "Who is the King of glory?"
+Who is the King of glory?"

 To which the first chorus answers—

-## "It is Jehovah, strong and mighty—
+It is Jehovah, strong and mighty—

 Jehovah mighty in battle."